International Noise Awareness Day (INAD), April 27, 2022

 Recipe for A Quiet Diet

-Take these simple steps from the Center for Hearing and Communication (CHC) to preserve the peace and quiet in your life.
+Take these simple steps from the Center for Hearing and Communication (CHC) to preserve the quiet in your life.

 - Pay attention to the noises you make and respect your neighbor’s right to peace and quiet.